Metric-Void/South-Asia-Language_study/langs/hindu.rst

 .. image:: hindi-vernicular.png

-Devanagri Script
+Devanagari Script
 ----------------
-Hindi is written in Devanagri script, a very complicated form of writing.
-Unlike most languages that have distinct characters, devanagri symbols represent phonetic elements and are often written in compounds.
+Hindi is written in Devanagari script, a very complicated form of writing.
+Unlike most languages that have distinct characters, Devanagari symbols represent phonetic elements and are often written in compounds.
 There're lots of variations for one single sound when diacritic is added.

-Devanagri script is a branch of Brahmi Script.
-More on Devanagri Script and its history, relate to `Brahmi Script`_.
+Devanagari script is a branch of Brahmi Script.
+More on Devanagari Script and its history, relate to `Brahmi Script`_.

-Literatures :cite:`keay1920hist`
+Literature:cite:`keay1920hist`
 --------------------------------
-Literatures in Hindi can be divided into several periods:
+Literature in Hindi can be divided into several periods:

 Early Bardic Chronicles (1150-1400)
 -----------------------------------